JFMnrke/Chronicle/CAPABILITIES.md

 Approximate time horizon.

-Chronicle then opens a short conversation to propose the first structure.
+Chronicle then opens a short conversation to understand enough context to propose the first structure.
+When relevant, this conversation explores why the project matters now, without turning that question into a required field or a philosophical exercise.

 Chronicle proposes; the user reviews, changes, and approves.

 Planning Model